Alwanza dot net homepage link

 I had several teaching and tutoring jobs.
 I taught full time for six months in each of two schools that closed as I was going to begin my second term with them: the 2nd Ave Downtown Seattle campus of Eton Technical Institute, and Wedgewood College of Allied Health Professionals which was a grossly mis-managed start-up.
 I also taught Preparation for Parenthood at Highline Hospital from 1986 to 1988 until a new manager decided that a Doctor of Chiropractic wasn't qualified.

-I met my husband here in Seattle.
-Tom and I have been married since 1993.
+I met my husband Tom in Seattle and we were married from 1993 till his death in 2016.
 He was working in construction when I met him, and I was doing accounting.
 When he turned 40 years old, he decided to save his knees and go into computing.
 I was tired of being overworked, undervalued, and underpaid.
 We had both studied Fortran with punch cards in earlier school years.
-When he went to college in his twenties, it was with the intention of getting a bachelors in computer science.
+When he went to college in his twenties, it was with the intention of getting a bachelor's in computer science.

 We took turns going back to school: first I supported him while he got a 1 year certificate in Computer Programming, then he supported me through the same course.
 We each attended North Seattle Community College (an excellent school) and have been coding ever since.
 I've spent a significant portion of my life in school.
 And, considering that I enjoy computer programming, I don't think I'll ever be "done".

-In the summer I like to garden, hike, play in warm water, bicycle, canoe, pick berries, go "gypsy van camping" and boat-camping with my husband.
+In the summer I like to garden, hike, play in warm water, bicycle, canoe, pick berries, and other foraging.
 I also enjoy birding, and field flora identification.

 In the autumn I steal apples, plums and chestnuts; ride my bicycle, work out in the gym, experiment with creating new wheat-free (often vegan) recipes.